 Segal R M. et.al.
 [13] have proposed and improved S-2 cloud mask algorithm using the CNN model.
 The work proves to provide better accuracy for cloud detection as compared to S-2 cloud mask.
 The work uses sentinel-2 data for testing and training the model, with 13 spectral bands and bands of 10m. the testing was mostly conducted on images from Fiji island database.

 Qiu.S. et.al.
 [14] in this work has proposed an improved version of FMASK algorithm for Lansat4, Landsat 8 and sentinel-2 images.
 This is one of the tools which allows cloud masking for multiple datasets available with high accuracy.
-This work showcases Fmask 4.0 version of the algorithms the new version is integrated with separate models for cloud masking over land and water to maintain high accuracy.
-The figure given below shows the working of Fmask 4.0 where various auxiliary data are integrated for training purposes and detection of cloud, cloud shadow, urban detection and snow detection.
+This work demonstrates Fmask 4.0, a version of the algorithm integrated with separate models for cloud masking over land and water to maintain high accuracy.
+Fig X. shows the working of Fmask 4.0 where various auxiliary data are integrated for training purposes and detection of cloud, cloud shadow, urban detection and snow detection.

-Other than above-discussed tools there var various other models which are listed below.
+Other than above-discussed tools there are various other models which are listed below.
 This model proposes the feasibility and study of various other ML models that can be used for better performance.

 Table1: cloud detection and masking techniques